0xSPIRIT/E-Sharp/README.md

 %&number   # Modulo's the current cell by the number'th cell.
 =&number   # Sets the current cell to another cell.

+# NOTE: When doing &number, you can use ~ in place of a number to get the current cell.
+Example:

++&~        # This adds the current cell to itself, effectively multiplying it by 2.

 # IF STATEMENT:
 ? &number1 &number2 {